ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 NPM and other package managers were

 #### Typescript:
-In the typescript course, we build further on Node.js and NPM.
-We did an exercise about School management where we used OO-programming and CRUD in typescript.
-This was pretty challenging but with each other help, we managed to get the final assessment done.
+In the TypeScript course, we built further on Node.js and NPM.
+We did an exercise about school management where we used OO-programming and CRUD in TypeScript.
+This was pretty challenging but with each other's help, we managed to get the final assessment done.

 #### Angular:
 Angular was the last frontend course.
 This helped us to quickly create a frontend that is connected to a backend project.
 Here, we went more in-depth on the SPA framework and how different components interact with each other.